-This question comes up very often, can anyone tell me about how long it takes to charge the Mavic 2 battery out of near empty to complete? and the answer is, It takes about one hour and twenty-five minutes to charge the Mavic 2 battery.
-I charge all 4 batteries simultaneously with my charging hub.
+This question comes up very often, can anyone tell me about how long it takes to charge the Mavic 2 battery out of near-empty to complete? and the answer is, It takes about one hour and twenty-five minutes to charge the Mavic 2 battery.
+I charge all 4 batteries simultaneously with my multi charging hub.
 The good thing about it though is that it charges them one at a time from more full to less.

 Taking Drone Batteries On A Plane

 Might you’ve heard tales of LG, iPhone, and Samsung catching fire or plane fires due to lithium-ion batteries?
 It is pretty scary stuff do not you think.
 Which is the reason you want to be certain that you look after while transporting your Mavic 2 batteries when you’re traveling?
 The Mavic 2 batteries hold an insane amount of power, which means they’re also potentially quite dangerous.
-But, with the proper preparation, you can be certain that you will not be the cause of a fire on the next trip, or perhaps on a lengthy road trip!
+But, with the proper preparation, you can be certain that you will not be the cause of a fire on the next trip, or perhaps on a long road trip!

 Prepping your Mavic 2 batteries for your next trip is critical.
 Not just to protect the batteries, and yourself, but those traveling with you.
 The main thing to do is protect against accidental release once the metallic contacts touch something different.

 There are a number of ways to do this for example:

 - Wrapping the batteries in cling wrapped the battery connections, ensuring that they are covering.

 - Pack your batteries in a fire-proof bag.